1729

 |> Seq.map (fun x -> (x, cube x))

-I have returned tuple instead of cube result so I can use it afterwords in visualizing data.
+I have returned a tuple instead of a cube result so I can use it afterwards in visualizing data.

-Now, its time to find out total combinations
+Now, it's time to find out the total combinations.

 let totalCombination =